Amcache on Windows Server: cadence, coverage, and quirks

 What's the same#

-• The same AmcacheParser.exe produces the same CSV categories.
+• Same AmcacheParser.exe produces the same CSV categories.

-• The same triage filters apply (unsigned PE in user-writable path, etc.).
+• Same triage filters apply (unsigned PE in user-writable path, etc).

-You can use the same playbooks, queries, and tools.
+Same playbooks, queries, tools.
 Cross-host pivots described in Lateral movement and Amcache ProgramId pivoting work across mixed workstation + server environments without modification.

 What's different#